 Pacific Island nations control approximately 60% of the world’s tuna supply because their exclusive economic zones (EEZs) cover roughly 30 million square kilometers of prime tuna habitat in the Pacific Ocean.
 Under international maritime law, each nation can claim sovereign rights over marine resources within 200 nautical miles of its coastline, giving small island states control over vast ocean territories.

 These waters support the largest tuna fishery in the world, with the Western and Central Pacific producing over 2.8 million tons of tuna annually.
-This geographical advantage allows Pacific Island nations to license fishing rights to distant-water fishing nations from Asia, Europe, and the Americas, creating a valuable revenue stream for their economies.
+This geographical advantage allows Pacific Island nations to license fishing rights to distant-water fishing nations from Asia, Europe, and the Americas, creating a valuable revenue stream.

 How do Pacific Island countries manage their tuna fishing rights?

-Pacific Island countries manage their tuna fishing rights through comprehensive systems that involve multiple stakeholders and regulatory frameworks:
+Pacific Island countries manage their tuna fishing rights through comprehensive systems involving multiple stakeholders and regulatory frameworks:

-• The Vessel Day Scheme (VDS) – This is a “cap-and-trade” fisheries management system used by the eight Parties to the Nauru Agreement (PNA) and Tokelau to manage tuna purse seine fishing.
-It sets an annual Total Allowable Effort (TAE) of fishing days permitted within PNA Exclusive Economic Zones (EEZs), effectively capping fishing effort to ensure sustainability.
-PNA member countries are allocated a share of these days, which they can trade.
-By creating a limited, high-value commodity, the VDS enables PNA nations to increase licensing revenue, resulting in significant profits—exceeding US$500 million annually—and greater control over tuna resources.
-Nations negotiate directly with distant-water fishing countries like Japan, Korea, Taiwan, China, and the United States, establishing vessel licensing fees, catch-based payments, and requirements for local employment or infrastructure development
+- The Vessel Day Scheme (VDS) – A “cap-and-trade” fisheries management system used by the eight Parties to the Nauru Agreement (PNA) and Tokelau.
+It sets an annual Total Allowable Effort (TAE) of fishing days within PNA EEZs, capping fishing effort to ensure sustainability.
+PNA member countries receive allocated days they can trade, enabling nations to increase licensing revenue exceeding US$500 million annually while maintaining greater control over tuna resources.

-• Regional coordination through WCPFC – The Western and Central Pacific Fisheries Commission serves as the primary management organization, setting total allowable catches, implementing vessel monitoring requirements, and establishing seasonal closures to protect spawning areas
+- Regional coordination through WCPFC – The Western and Central Pacific Fisheries Commission sets total allowable catches, implements vessel monitoring requirements, and establishes seasonal closures to protect spawning areas.

-• Diversified revenue models – Countries implement various compensation structures including upfront licensing fees, percentage-based payments on catch values, observer placements, crew training programs, and port development projects
+- Diversified revenue models – Countries implement various compensation structures including licensing fees, percentage-based catch payments, observer placements, crew training programs, and port development projects.

 What challenges do Pacific Island nations face in tuna fishing management?

-Pacific Island nations encounter several interconnected challenges that threaten both their economic interests and marine conservation goals:
+Pacific Island nations encounter several interconnected challenges threatening both economic interests and marine conservation goals:

-• Illegal, unreported, and unregulated (IUU) fishing – Limited patrol vessels, aircraft, and satellite monitoring systems make it difficult to oversee fishing activities across millions of square kilometers of ocean territory
+- Illegal, unreported, and unregulated (IUU) fishing – Limited patrol vessels, aircraft, and satellite monitoring systems make oversight difficult across millions of square kilometers of ocean territory.

-• Climate change impacts – Rising ocean temperatures and shifting current patterns could alter tuna migration routes and spawning grounds, potentially reducing the productivity of traditional fishing areas
+- Climate change impacts – Rising ocean temperatures and shifting current patterns could alter tuna migration routes and reduce the productivity of traditional fishing areas.

-• Economic dependency pressures – Fishing license revenues often represent substantial portions of national budgets, creating pressure to prioritize short-term economic gains over long-term sustainability measures
+- Economic dependency pressures – Fishing license revenues often represent substantial portions of national budgets, creating pressure to prioritize short-term gains over long-term sustainability.

-• Technological limitations – Many nations lack access to sophisticated monitoring technology and struggle to maintain independent surveillance capabilities across their vast EEZs
+- Technological limitations – Many nations lack sophisticated monitoring technology and struggle to maintain independent surveillance across their vast EEZs.

-These challenges are particularly acute for small island developing states that must balance immediate economic needs with the imperative to protect their marine resources for future generations.
-The interconnected nature of these issues means that addressing illegal fishing, for example, requires not only better monitoring technology but also climate adaptation strategies and sustainable financing mechanisms that reduce economic dependency on fishing revenues.
+These challenges are particularly acute for small island developing states that must balance immediate economic needs with protecting marine resources for future generations.

 How SmarTuna supports Pacific Island tuna supply chain transparency